1. Difference between var, let, and const keywords in JavaScript.

 6. What is the temporal dead zone in JavaScript?

-- Definition: The period between the creation of a variable’s scope and its declaration, where accessing the variable results in a - ReferenceError.
+Definition: The period between the creation of a variable’s scope and its declaration, where accessing the variable results in a

 7. How to handle multiple asynchronous operations in parallel using promises?